 There are many arts and craft stores in town as well, selling iconic accessories of bygone days, such as the muleteer’s leather carriel, which is still stitched by artisans in another tropical outpost – Jericó.

-Tips: Santa Fe de Antioquia is blessed with warm weather so pack lightly and don’t forget your bathing suit.
+Tips: Santa Fe de Antioquia is blessed with warm weather so pack lightly and don’t forget sunscreen, bathing suit, and Aguadeño hat.

-Buses (SotransUraba) leave every half hour from Terminal Norte and tickets cost $11,000 pesos each way per person.
-The premium buses include free wifi.
+Buses leave ever hour from Terminal Norte and tickets cost $22,000 pesos each way per person.
+Some premium buses include free Wifi.